 Control-IQ: FDA approval of this new tech from Tandem was the big end-of-year story for 2019.
 Control-IQ becomes the most advanced commercial closed loop system available.
 Tandem will be rolling it out starting in mid-January 2020, along with a new mobile app that will enable auto-uploads of diabetes device data to its t:connect web platform.
 We’re told that new features for that mobile app will be gradually unveiled starting in mid-2020, including data display and integration of other health data; eventually, they will offer full mobile phone control of the t:slim X2 insulin pump via the app!
 See our full coverage of Control-IQ here.

 t:sport mini-pump: 2020 may also bring a new Tandem mini pump dubbed “t:sport.”
 It will be a hybrid of sorts, roughly half the size of the t:slim X2 pump and without any display screen at all.
-The t:sport will have a stick-to-your-body adhesive part, but also the t:slim’s trademark pigtail insulin tubing that attaches to the infusion set for insulin delivery.
+Notably, it would be the first patch pump style option beyond Omnipod and includes a side-button for a quick insulin dose from the device itself.
+The t:sport will have a stick-to-your-body adhesive part on the back, but would detach and also the t:slim’s trademark pigtail insulin tubing that attaches to the infusion set for insulin delivery.
 Now that Control-IQ is approved and being launched, Tandem is pushing forward on filing the t:sport for FDA review in mid-2020.
 The hope is to give customers a choice of how they want to use it: either via smartphone app, or a separate receiver device.
+The first FDA filing mid-year will center on the handheld receiver, while a later 2020 filing will focus on the mobile app control of the device.
 All of that depends on FDA decision-making, but we’re optimistic given Tandem’s success getting Control-IQ out the door.

 Omnipod Horizon Closed Loop: Hoping for a commercial version of a closed loop system with a patch pump?
 This may very well be the year for Insulet Corp. to launch its official closed loop system called Omnipod Horizon.